fieldgram/hay-description-specification/docs/field-test.md

   <dt>Data type</dt>
   <dd>int</dd>
   <dt>Valid values</dt>
-  <dd>An integer representing the magnitude of the average elevation of the source field(s) for this hay in relation to sea level, rounded to the nearest whole number, whether in meters or feet.
-Use the field [`source_field_elevation_units`]() to specify the unit of measure for this magnitude.</dd>
+  <dd>An integer representing the magnitude of the average elevation of the source field(s) for this hay in relation to sea level, rounded to the nearest whole number, whether in meters or feet.</dd>
 </dl>

+Use the field [`source_field_elevation_units`]() to specify the unit of measure for this magnitude.

 <p> The elevation of a field determines in part the temperatures and other weather conditions under which forage is grown and which weeds and pests are likely to require management.</p>